hoangsonww/The-MovieVerse-Database/.github/README.md

 The MovieVerse is an endeavor by Son Nguyen Hoang, crafted with the vision of creating a seamless and enriching experience for movie lovers.
 It's more than just a database; it's a portal to explore, discover, and immerse yourself in the art of cinema.

-Through The MovieVerse, users can search for movies, view detailed information, rate, and review films, and interact with a community of like-minded cinephiles.
+Through The MovieVerse, users can search for movies, view detailed information, rate, and review films, and interact with a community of like-minded movie enthusiasts.
 It's a platform that celebrates cinema in all its forms, from blockbuster hits to indie gems.

 There is also a mobile version of The MovieVerse, which is developed using Apache Cordova.
 The mobile application is under review and will be available on the App Store and Google Play Store soon!